gpustack/llama-box/README.md

   -dt,   --defrag-thold N         KV cache defragmentation threshold (default: -1.0, < 0 - disabled)
   -np,   --parallel N             number of parallel sequences to decode (default: 1) -cb,   --cont-batching          enable continuous batching (a.k.a dynamic batching) (default: enabled)
-         --mmproj FILE            path to a multimodal projector file for LLaVA. see examples/llava/README.md --mlock                  force system to keep model in RAM rather than swapping or compressing --no-mmap                do not memory-map model (slower load but may reduce pageouts if not using mlock) --numa TYPE              attempt optimizations that help on some NUMA systems
+         --mmproj FILE            path to a multimodal projector file for LLaVA --mlock                  force system to keep model in RAM rather than swapping or compressing --no-mmap                do not memory-map model (slower load but may reduce pageouts if not using mlock) --numa TYPE              attempt optimizations that help on some NUMA systems